What are Cellular Automata?

 # Icarus and Daedalus Tile a Wall

 Icarus and Daedalus begin tiling.
-The first row ends up looking pretty random, since they didn't pay much attention to which colors they were using as they went.
+The first row ends up looking pretty random, since they didn't pay much attention to which colors they were using.
 (They were too busy telling each other old stories.)
 Here it is.

-Before they tile the second row, Daedalus convinces Icarus to play a (very boring) game: when they place a tile, they always use the same color as the tile in the same position in the first row.
-When they finish the second row, it looks like this.
+Before they tile the second row, Daedalus convinces Icarus to follow a (very simple) rule: when picking a tile for a position, use a tile of the same color as the tile above that position.
+When they finish the second row, the wall looks like this.

 They do some more rows like this: when they lay down a tile, they make sure it's the same color as the tile just above it.

 Icarus gets bored with the simple striping pattern this creates and wants to change the rule, just a little.
-He decides that when they lay down a tile, they'll make it the opposite of the "parent" tile—the one just above it.
-They tile some more rows, now following the new rule, and the second section of the wall makes a sort of checkered pattern.
+He decides that when they lay down a tile, they'll make it the opposite of the one just above it.
+They tile some more rows, now following the new rule, and the second section of the wall makes an almost checkered pattern.

 Daedalus describes this "almost-checkered" rule with two pictures: one with a black tile above and a white tile underneath, and another with a white tile above and a black tile underneath.
-Each picture shows them which color to use given the color of the "parent" tile above.
+Each picture shows them which color to use in a position given the color of the tile above that position.
 Daedalus calls these pictures the "transition rules" for their tiling game.

 Icarus points out that both patterns have been pretty repetitive.
 When deciding on a new tile's color, they've only been considering the color of the tile right above it.
-He suggests that the patterns could be more interesting if they considered two tiles: the parent tile and the tile to the left of the parent tile.
+He suggests that the patterns could be more interesting if they considered two tiles: the tile directly above and the tile to the left of that.
 Daedalus agrees and suggests a new rule: if the two tiles above are the same color use black, and if they're different use white.

 This new rule is more complicated than the others, so Icarus asks Daedalus to draw another picture of the "transition rules," like before.
 This time they draw four pictures.
-Each one shows which color tile to use for a given combination of neighboring parent tiles.
+Each one shows which color tile to use in a position for a given combination of neighboring tiles above that position.

 Icarus is doubtful that the new pattern will be interesting; after all, it's just a combination of the "striped" and "almost-checkered" rules they were using before: use the "stripes" rule if the left tile is black, and use the "almost-checkered" rule if the left tile is white.
 But he goes along with Daedalus's idea.

-Starting off with the last row from the "almost-checkered" section, they add a new row following the new rule.
+Starting off with the last row from the "almost-checkered" section of the wall, they add a new row following the new rule.

-They decide that it seems to be mostly random, except that it sometimes makes black triangles.
+It seems to be mostly random, and it sometimes makes black triangles.

 The wall is now fully tiled.
 Here's how it turned out.